 Are you a currently enrolled graduate student looking for ways to financially support your graduate degree?
 Are you new to the fellowships and awards world and have no idea where to start?

 During your graduate journey at FSU, development as a scholar is an expectation, so think about securing fellowships and awards as part of your ongoing professional development and Let's Get Started!

 The Office of Graduate Fellowships and Awards assists graduate students with identifying and applying for external fellowships, scholarships, grants, and awards.
-Our online workshops are designed to meet students where they are, covering both the basics of applying for external funding as well as in-depth advice for specific funding opportunities.
+Our workshops are designed to meet students where they are, covering both the basics of applying for external funding as well as in-depth advice for specific funding opportunities.

 Step 1: Getting Started

 OGFA facilitates small group Intro Meetings two times/month to assist graduate students in the exploration of fellowships and awards based on “fit”.
 The Intro Meetings are held in a virtual space to allow students near and far to participate.
 While support beyond the Intro Meeting is restricted to currently enrolled graduate students, all prospective and current students are welcome to attend the Intro Meeting.
 Click here OGFA Meeting Request to get started.